PyData-Ghana/PyDataGhana/README.md

 ### For Ipython users
 OS X & Linux & Windows:

-Go to [anaconda](https://www.anaconda.com/download/), download for you respective OS, follow instrcutions and install it.
+Go to [anaconda](https://www.anaconda.com/download/), download for your respective OS, follow instrcutions and install it.

 ## Development setup